 python ./models/inception_v3/scripts/setup_inceptionv3.py -a ./temp-assets-cache -d

-The Android APP combines the Snapdragon NPE runtime (provided by the /android/snpe-release.aar Android library) and the DLC model generated by the Caffe Alexnet example described above.
+The Qualcomm Neural Processing SDK for AI includes an example Android app that combines the Snapdragon NPE runtime (provided by the /android/snpe-release.aar Android library) and the DLC model generated by the Caffe AlexNet example described above.

-- Prepare the APP by copying the runtime and the model
+- Run the following commands to prepare the app by copying the runtime and the model:

 cp ../../../android/snpe-release.aar ./app/libs # copies the NPE runtime library

 bash ./setup_models.sh # packages the Alexnet example (DLC, labels, imputs) as an Android resource file